Colon Cancer Awareness Month: Know the Signs

 An inherited syndrome such as Lynch syndrome and familial adenomatous polyposis, among others

-Race and ethnicity: African-Americans have the highest rates of colorectal cancer in America; worldwide, Jews of Eastern European descent are at highest risk
+Race and ethnicity: African Americans have the highest rates of colorectal cancer in America; worldwide, Jews of Eastern European descent are at the highest risk

 Being overweight or obese, particularly in men